ruanformigoni/gameimage/README.md

 tool to pack a runner (such as an emulator), a game, and it's configs in a single `appimage` package.

+Advantages:

+- [x] Simplicity:
+  - [x] No need to install an emulator or wine to run your games, they are downloaded as appimages and packaged with the game.
+  - [x] Each game config/saves are in the same folder as the appimage by default (it can be changed to use global ~/.config).
+Which simplifies backups.
+- [x] Usability: get your game running with a double click on a fresh linux install, no dependencies required.
+- [x] Storage: Smaller file sizes than loose files, since appimage uses squashfs.

 ## Supported applications for packaging

 <a href="https://www.retroarch.com/" target="_blank">